-There’re not many PR consultancies out there that can lay claim to having had four, seemingly unpromising stories on behalf of clients, on the front page of the national press.
+There’re not many PR consultants out there who can lay claim to having had four, seemingly unpromising stories on behalf of clients, on the front page of the national press.

-By constantly being alive to opportunities, this group of media insiders has a personality that reflects the investigative nature of our industry.
-We don’t stop until the case has been solved.
+By constantly being alive to opportunities, this – often labelled ‘media hound’ – has a personality that reflects the investigative nature of the PR industry.
+Sherlock won’t stop until the case has been solved.

 Perception audits among target audiences and communities to develop your communications plan from a position of strength